samstav/simpl/README.md

     $ sudo rabbitmqctl add_user checkmate <some_password_here>
     $ sudo rabbitmqctl set_permissions -p checkmate checkmate ".*" ".*" ".*"
     $ sudo rabbitmq-server -detached

+Set the environment variable for your checkmate environments and create the directory:

+    $ export CHECKMATE_CHEF_LOCAL_PATH=/var/checkmate/environments
+    $ mkdir -p $CHECKMATE_CHEF_LOCAL_PATH

+### Authentication

+CheckMate supports multiple authentication protocols and endpoints simultaneously.
+If is is started with a web UI (using the --with-ui) option, it will also support basic auth for browser friendliness.

+#### Authenticating through a Browser

+By default, three authentication domains are enabled.
+In a browser, if you are prompted for credentials, enter the following:

+- To log in as an administrator: username and password from the machine running CheckMate.

+- To log in to a US Cloud Account: use US\username and password.

+- To log in to a UK Cloud Account: use UK\username and password.

+#### Authenticating using REST

+CheckMate supports standard Rackspace\OpenStack authentication with a token.
+Get a token from your auth endpoint (US or UK!) and provide it in the X-Auth-Header:

+    curl -H "X-Auth-Token: ccdcd4f9-d72d-5677-8b1a-f329389cc539" http://localhost:8080/4500 -v

+CheckMate will try the US and then UK endpoints.

+To avoid hitting the US for each UK call, and to be a good citizen, tell CheckMate which endpoint your token came from using the X-Auth-Source header:

+    curl -H "X-Auth-Source: https://lon.identity.api.rackspacecloud.com/v2.0/tokens" -H "X-Auth-Token: ccdcd4f9-d72d-5677-8b1a-f329389cc539" http://localhost:8080/1000002 -v

+Note: This is a CheckMate extension to the auth mechanism.
+This won't work on any other services.

 ### Trying a test call